Zakia-M/Using-the-GPT-2-model-for-movie-synopsis-generation/README.md

 ### Using the GPT-2 model for movie synopsis generation -Description-

-For my master thesis, I have used movies synopsis from two large Kaggle movies datasets :<br />
+One of the branches of artificial intelligence that has received the most attention recently is Natural Language Processing (NLP).
+Concretely, it is its application to the automatic generation of text that has been the subject of a large number of projects, in particular summarizing texts, automatic translation, answering questions and completing texts.
+The objective of this project is to exploit the potential of one of the most powerful tools in this field: the OpenAI GPT-2 model, to build a system for generating film synopses based on two large datasets known worldwide, available on both platforms: IMDB and Wikipedia :

 <br /> ----- Wikipedia Movie Plots (~35,000 movies descriptions): https://www.kaggle.com/jrobischon/wikipedia-movie-plots
 <br /> ----- The Movies Dataset (Metadata on over 45,000 movies from MovieLens): https://www.kaggle.com/rounakbanik/the-movies-dataset/data, ((where the cleaned dataset for movieLens dataset is on this link : https://drive.google.com/drive/folders/1ZGp7ORu9nA6l3PyNK_H0MGTXNl4sNMsA ))<br /><br />

-to fine-tune the two GPT2 models from OpenAI : the 355M model & the 124M model, by using the gpt-2-simple library (https://github.com/minimaxir/gpt-2-simple).
+used to fine-tune the two GPT2 models from OpenAI : the 355M model & the 124M model, by using the gpt-2-simple library (https://github.com/minimaxir/gpt-2-simple).

+The motivation behind this project is the involvement of AI in the making of films by generating and offering producers synopses that can be interpreted and turned into films.

 ## Instructions :